When it comes to Australia’s renewable energy transition, solar continues to play a leading role.

-Along with wind, solar projects represented the first wave of green energy development.
+Along with wind, solar projects represented the first wave of clean energy transition.
 And while the gap between project approvals and assets in operation is still too wide, solar is paving the way for our clean energy, low carbon future.

 Here’s why…